Srivasu-U/Compiler/Notes/v6-Notes.md

 - The original location of the stack pointer is part of the `Frame` as field `basePointer`
     - `basePointer` is the conventional name for given for such a thing, ie, the pointer that points to the bottom of the stack of the current frame
     - Conventionally, it can also be called the `frame pointer`

+### Dealing with arguments/params
+- This is just a specialized way to declare new bindings in the local scope instead of using `let` statements
+- The `OpCall` opcode is given an operand that indicates how many arguments are passed